-The Graduate School is celebrating its 6th Annual Graduate Education Week to be held Monday, March 24th through Saturday, March 29th, 2014.
+The Graduate School is celebrating its 7th Annual Graduate Education Week to be held Monday, March 23rd through Friday, March 27th 2015.
 Graduate Education Week (GEW) is a celebration highlighting the great work of our graduate students.
 In addition, the week will serve as an opportunity to attract prospective students and legitimize the need for continued funding of graduate education.

 We welcome you to join us as NC State recognizes graduate education.
 A full listing of events is available below.

 We hope to see you at the events!

 PFL ON DEMAND WORKSHOPS | ALL WEEK LONG ONLINE

 Can't make it to an event in person?
 Preparing Future Leaders (PFL) has workshops and seminars available on-demand for graduate students 24 hours a day, 7 days a week.
 No registration necessary--just enroll yourself in the Moodle project space for that workshop and you will have immediate access to the workshop materials.